Practice Feedback

 Complaints Policy

-How to Raise a Complaint
+How to Raise a Complaint/Provide Feeback

 We hope that most concerns can be resolved quickly and easily, often at the time they arise.
-However, if this is not possible and you wish to make a formal complaint, please inform us as soon as possible — ideally within a few days or weeks of the incident.
-Early notification helps us investigate your complaint more effectively.
+However, if this is not possible and you wish to make a formal complaint, please inform us as soon as possible – ideally within a few days or weeks of the incident.
+Early notification helps us investigate your concerns more effectively.

 If it is not possible to raise your complaint promptly, please still send us the details so we can assist you within 12 months.